 Receptive skills is the term used for language that you receive from either listening or reading.
-This often seems like a "passive" side of language learning and use, and therefore they are skills that get less attention from learners.
-The idea of passivity in listening and reading could not be further from the truth of what is truly happening as you engage those skills.
-Here are some reminders of strategies and skills you discuss in these courses that are extremely valuable for integrated writing:
+This often seems like a "passive" side of language learning and use where you are not actively doing an action, and therefore they are skills that get less attention from learners.
+Listening and reading being passive skills could not be further from the truth of what is truly happening as you engage those skills.
+While you are reading and listening, you are very active in using English skills and strategies to understand what you are reading and listening to.
+Here are some reminders of skills and strategies you discuss in these courses that are extremely valuable for integrated writing:

 Understanding main ideas and major details